Salford Shopping Centre: Construction

+After opening

-In 1991 the building was refurbished at a cost of £4 million, this included the installation of roofs across various walkways, making large swathes of the centre undercover.
+In 1991, the building was refurbished at a cost of £4 million, this included the installation of roofs across various walkways, making large swathes of the centre undercover.
 The shopping centre which at the time was known as "Salford Precinct" was renamed "Salford Shopping City."

-On 9 August 1994 the Manchester Evening News reported that Salford City Council was planning on selling off Salford Shopping City to raise money for local housing repairs, these plans split the ruling Labour Party council, one councillor telling the press that it would be like "selling off the family silver."
+On 9 August 1994, the Manchester Evening News reported that Salford City Council was planning on selling off Salford Shopping City to raise money for local regeneration, these plans split the ruling Labour Party council, with one councillor telling the press that it would be like "selling off the family silver."

-In 2000 Salford Shopping City was eventually sold to a private company for £10 million in an effort to cut the council's deficit.
-It was then later sold in March 2010 to Praxis Holdings for £40 million, the company stated that it wanted to invest in the precinct and link it to the new food superstore.
+In 2000, Salford Shopping City was eventually sold to a private company for £10 million in an effort to cut the council's deficit.
+It was then later sold in March 2010 to Praxis Holdings for £40 million.
+The company stated that it wanted to invest in the precinct and link it to the new superstore.

-Salford riots 2011
+2011 Salford riots

-On 9 August 2011 a minority of people from Salford and its surrounding Manchester areas attacked several retail outlets at Salford Shopping City, as part of the larger scale riots experienced in England that summer.
+On 9 August 2011, a minority of people from Salford and its surrounding Manchester areas attacked several retail outlets at Salford Shopping City, as part of the larger scale riots experienced in England that summer.

-Although shops on the inside of the centre remained largely untouched, outlets on Hankinson Way and Pendleton way were heavily damaged, one of the worst affected was Timpsons and Cash Converters, these outlets were both looted and set ablaze by rioters.
+Although shops on the inside of the centre remained largely untouched, outlets on Hankinson Way and Pendleton Way were heavily damaged, one of the worst affected was Timpsons and Cash Converters, these outlets were both looted and set ablaze by rioters.
 Images of rioters breaking into several outlets on Hankinson Way including the Money Shop and Bargain Booze were broadcast on both local and national news programmes that day.

-Several reasons have been put forward for the events that took place at Salford Shopping City that day, they include poor relations with local authority and poor living conditions in the surrounding areas including Clarendon which at the time of the incident had the highest child poverty rates in Salford at 75%.
-However Prime Minister David Cameron dismissed these claims, stating that the rioters were merely "Opportunistic Thugs" in a statement to the House of Commons.
+Several reasons have been put forward for the events that took place at Salford Shopping City that day, they include poor relations with the local authority and poor living conditions in the surrounding areas, including Clarendon, which at the time of the incident had the highest child poverty rates in Salford at 75%.
+However, Prime Minister David Cameron dismissed these claims, stating that the rioters were merely "opportunistic thugs" in a statement to the House of Commons.